AscendLab

 Can I paste production tokens?

-The tool runs locally, but sensitive production tokens should still be handled carefully.
+Processing is handled in the browser for this tool, but sensitive production tokens should still be handled carefully.

 Why is signature verification excluded?